SoftwareHeritage/swhapguide/SWHAP@Paris.md

 - The source code repository URL using (P1324)
 - The people or entities who contributed to develop the software using the _developer_ property (P178)

 In order to be able to fill in the _developer_ section, you will first need to make sure that the people or entities who developped the software are also referenced in Wikidata.
 If they're not, you will need to create new Wikidata items first for these people or entity.
-If you collected pictures of the people who developped the software, add them to their Wikidata page using the _image_ statement(P18).
+If you collected pictures of the people who developped the software, add them to their Wikidata page using the _image_ statement (P18).
 Once this is done you can come back to the software items and fill in the _developer_ statement.

 Using the _Source code repository_ statement (P1324), add the link towards the Software Heritage archived source code.

 MF: there also is a source code respository URL statement.
 WHich one?
 MF: is there a SWH property?
 MF: what are the minimum properties we would want to record regarding the software?

-(TO DO: elaborate on list of information.
-Only place where JSON file is used?
-Then let's just use a simple csv, easier to ediit no?)

 **Pictures, photos and videos**